appanp/supply-chain-fundas/supply_chain_terminology.md

 **Inventory Allocation**: Having the right amount of inventory in the right places is a critical component of inventory management.
 Let’s say you’re a clothing retailer with multiple locations across the U.S. How do you make sure each one of your stores is sufficiently stocked to meet customer demand?
 Should each location carry equal amounts of the latest designer jeans, for example, or should more go to locations in colder climates?
 How much inventory should you keep in your warehouse to fulfill online orders?
 These decisions, and more, underscore the importance of a sound inventory allocation strategy.
 For more info, refer to [this link](https://www.netsuite.com/portal/resource/articles/inventory-management/inventory-allocation.shtml).

-**Inventory Management**: It is the act of managing the product inventory across warehouses and inside a single warehouse.
+**Inventory Management (IM)**: It is the act of managing the product inventory across warehouses and inside a single warehouse.
 Depending on the level of control, the specific locations of each SKU should be available in the inventory management module of WMS.
-This is a WMS feature.
+This is a WMS/OMS/ERP Feature.
+In the context of a warehouse, IM refers to managing inventory within a warehouse and is an important function of a WMS.
+For more info, refer to [this link](https://www.netsuite.com/portal/resource/articles/inventory-management/warehouse-inventory-management-guide.shtml) which explains difference between WMS and IMS systems and [Stock overload?
+9 inventory management strategies](https://www.maersk.com/logistics-explained/supply-chain-management/2024/02/20/nine-inventory-management-strategies) from Maersk.

+**Inventory Management System (IMS)**: A software/hardware system which manages inventory within and across warehouses, DCs and FCs.
+For more info, refer to [this link](https://www.argosoftware.com/blog/guide-to-warehouse-inventory-management/).

 **Inventory Serialization**: For most inventory management scenarios, each product's total quantity on hand is the most important piece of data to track.
 As long as you know how much of each product's stock is coming in through the back door and out through the front, your inventory needs are met.
 But what if individual units need to be tracked separately?
 This type of situation isn't as uncommon as you might think.
 There are many cases in which the individual items being kept in inventory and sold to customers need to have unique identifiers attached to them.
 This is called serialization, and is most commonly used on high-value goods for more precise tracking or for warranty claims.